scottjrainey/cr-bot-sjr/README.md

 ### Better installation/setup experience

 More than a few people using this would justify some kind of setup script instead of these instructions.

+### Langfuse self hosted on a docker container

+[Langfuse][langfuse] has excellent documentaion on self hosting.
+It would not be much effort to include on a container in the codebase if there were compelling reasons to not use the cloud-based platform.

 [probot]: https://github.com/probot/probot "GitHub App framework"
 [langchain]: https://www.langchain.com/ "Framework for developing applications powered by language models"